 CBE, MA(Oxon), MA, PhD, DMus, FRCM, FRNCM, FLCM, HonRAM

-Colin Lawson is Director of the Royal College of Music.
+Colin Lawson is Director of the Royal College of Music, and Director of Research.

 He has an international profile as a period clarinettist and has played principal clarinet in most of Britain's leading period orchestras, notably The Hanover Band, The English Concert and the London Classical Players, with whom he has recorded extensively and toured worldwide.